Skip to main content

 Beginning with ONTAP 9.5 multipath high availability (HA) pair failover/giveback is supported for NVMe hosts using Asynchronous Namespace Access (ANA).
 In ONTAP 9.4, NVMe supports only one path from host to target, so the application host must manage path failover to its HA partner.

-The multipathing software is required on your SAN host if it can access a LUN or NVMe namespace through more than one path.
+Multipathing software, also known as MPIO (multipath I/O) software, is recommended in HA configurations.
+The multipathing software is required on your SAN host so it can access a LUN or NVMe namespace through more than one path.
 It presents a single disk to the operating system for all paths to a LUN or NVMe namespace.
 Without it, the operating system could treat each path as a separate disk, leading to data corruption.

 Your solution is considered to have multiple paths if you have any of the following: